 Current areas of interests include:

-- Active-material-enabled origami: Structures with self-folding capabilities obtained via thermal/electromagnetic/chemical to mechanical energy conversion in their active material components (shape memory allows/polymers, hydrogels)
+- Active-material-enabled Origami: Structures with self-folding capabilities obtained via thermal/electromagnetic/chemical to mechanical energy conversion in their active material components (shape memory allows/polymers, hydrogels).
+This research aims to model the kinematics and kinetics governing the folding motion of such structures.

-- Deployable structures: Simulation and control of applications with the requirement of deploying from a compact configuration to a large configuration (e.g., a deployable antenna)
+- Deployable Structures: Simulation, design, and control of applications with the requirement of deploying from a compact configuration to a large configuration (e.g., a deployable antenna).
+Origami and tensegrity principles are extensively employed in this area.

 I am currently looking for students with interest in research on morphing structures, especially those structures inspired by origami and tensegrity.
 Email me (email@example.com) if you are interested in working in this research group.